McFlip/http-request-lab/6_methods/README.md

 `OPTIONS` is sometimes sent as a "preflight" request to see what the API supports.
+You will see an example of this in the `CORS` lab.
 `HEAD` is like `GET` but only gets headers, not the body.
 `PATCH` updates part of a resource.
 `PUT` completely overwrites the old resource with a new copy.